Increase in hepatitis cases in children - information for parents

 Who is at risk of hepatitis?

 Almost all of the cases have been seen in children under 10, with most cases aged between 2 and 5 years.
-Most of the children affected were previously healthy, and none of the cases identified in Ireland are linked to another case of hepatitis, although a very small number of cases in other countries are linked to another case.
+Most of the children affected were previously healthy.
+A very small number of cases internationally are linked to another case of hepatitis.
 This means that even if there has been a case in your family or friends, or if a case has occurred at your child’s creche or school, your child is still at low risk of developing hepatitis.

 What can we do to prevent hepatitis?